IISNRL/TWC_Mesh/documents/Field_Try_and_tests.md

 Note:
-This is an early test, device is built with bread board and wires .
+This is an initial trial; the device is assembled using the breadboard and wires.

 ---